How to Save Money on EV Charging in 2026: 7 Proven Tactics

 • Reduce or pause charging when drawing from the grid

-During summer months, many solar panel owners report charging their electric car completely free for weeks at a time.
+During the summer months, many solar panel owners report charging their electric car completely free for weeks at a time.

 Public Charging Network Strategies